Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: Non-deformed dynamics of black hole interior

 This lapse function is chosen to study the dynamics of the Schwarzschild black hole in the context of loop quantum geometry.
 In this work, we choose another $N$ that allows us to obtain a simple Hamiltonian for quantization, the choice is

 and from (\ref{eq:H-class-N}), the Hamiltonian becomes in

-This Hamiltonian, unlike those obtained from \eqref{eq:Lapse_funct_corichi_bosso} and \eqref{eq:Lapse_Chiou}, is more manageable for quantization since it doesn't include the variable $b$ in the denominator and leads to a first-order differential equation in the connection representation \cite{preparation}.
+This Hamiltonian, unlike those obtained from \eqref{eq:Lapse_funct_corichi_bosso} and \eqref{eq:Lapse_Chiou}, is more manageable for quantization since it doesn't include the variable $b$ in the denominator and leads to a first-order differential equation in the connection representation \cite{10.1088/1361-6382/ad4fd7}.

-In all the mentioned works, including our own choice, the term $\sqrt{|p_{c}\left(T\right)}|$ always appears.
-This is done to eliminate it from the denominator in the Hamiltonian constraint.
 Regarding the physical outcomes, the choice of any lapse function mentioned here leads to the usual classical solution.
 Therefore, the equations of motion obtained from different choices of $N$ are equivalent.
 The same holds for our case, as we will see below.

 From the Hamiltonian \eqref{eq:H-class-1} one obtains the equations of motion for the dynamical variables $b(T)$, $p_b(T)$, $c(T)$, and $p_c(T)$, using the classical Poisson algebra \eqref{eq:classic-PBs-bc},